nicholasdower/marj/README.md

 - Concurrent job execution - use one thread or one thread per queue
 - Job timeouts - see below for a suggestion for how to add timeouts yourself
 - Observability - see below for a suggestion for hot so to expose metrics
-- Retention of discarded jobs - consider enabling infinite retries
+- Retention of discarded jobs - enable infinite retries

 ## API